 Another macro subject from West Papua, this time from Waigeo Island.
 Sphingnotus mirabilis is a species of beetle belonging to the family Cerambycidae.
-There are 6 currently listed sub-species which can grow to between 25 and 40 millimetres in length and are noted for their brilliant metallic blue-green colour and transverse whitish bands.
+There are 6 currently listed sub-species that can grow to between 25 and 40 millimetres in length and are noted for their brilliant metallic blue-green colour and transverse whitish bands.

-This specimen paused long enough for me to get a photograph using the 100mm macro lens and off camera flash.
-The dark background is the result of the flash being used as the dominant light source over powering the ambient light.
+This specimen paused long enough for me to get a photograph using the 100mm macro lens and off-camera flash.
+The dark background is the result of the flash being used as the dominant light source overpowering the ambient light.
 Whilst the beetle itself was the attraction, I also liked the shapes of the leaves which I believe add to the composition.